nagytech/parrote/README.md

 application to facilitate startup / shutdown procedures.

-`./debug`       Starts the application in `~run` mode on port `52804` `./startup`	    Stops/Starts the application on port `50084` and evolves h2
-.`/shutdown`	  Stops the application
+`./debug`       Starts the application in `~run` mode on port `52804` `./startup`	    Stops/Starts the application on port `50084` .`/shutdown`	  Stops the application

 ### Initialization
-On initial run of the application, the h2 database will be populated with the following users:
+On initial run of the application, the database will be populated with the following users:

 Email             | Username | Password